Blog submission guidelines

 - Keep titles under 70 characters (including spaces).
 We encourage the use of key words in titles and sub-headings, and recommend sub-headings for each new section or idea in the blog.

-- Please reference key resources that you are basing your blog on.
-This can be done simply with hyperlinks in the text or more traditionally with a short reference section at the end.
+- Please reference and link to key resources that you are basing your blog on.
+This can be done simply with hyperlinks in the body text.

 - Please include a 40-word overview of who you are and the work you do.
 This will help to contextualise the blog content.

-Step three: Images and graphics (optional but recommended)
+Step 3: Images and graphics (optional but recommended)

 Submitting a great image or photo can really help to grab people’s attention and encourage them to read your blog.
 Below are guidelines on what kinds of photos and images we can accept.